oblinger/HookAnchorApp/MISC/People/Family/Eli/Eli.md

 	For temp >= 38.5C
 - Vitamin D3  10 mcg/mL  (400 unit/mL)
 _
+# TOPICS
+## = TEACHING
+## - Good manners
+listen during a story
+turn the pages of a book
+properly blow their nose
+cover a cough
+open or close a door
+walk inside
+greet a friend or visitor (or for older child, answer the phone) say goodbye wait for something observe someone's work pull out a chair carry around furniture walk with glass handle sibling conflict apologize use basic manners "please," "thank you," "excuse me" acknowledging something that has been said to them return something to its proper place touch a baby brush their teeth ask someone to play with them decline an invitation to play ask to play with someone else
+This list could almost be endless!

+Since this is a different way of parenting for most people it can take some time to get used to it.
+Here are some tips to keep in mind:
+1. These don't happen in a the moment.
+Choose a neutral time (not a time when your child is exhibiting the undesired behavior) when everyone is calm.
+If you see something that needs to change, use that time to observe and make a mental note to do a grace and courtesy lesson.
+2.Keep your own expectations in check.
+Kids may need more than one lesson on the same topic before they understand it.
+Avoid the temptation to just think your kids aren't listening or are being naughty if they don't follow or understand these unsaid social expectations or rules.
+3. Make it simple.
+The younger the child, the simpler the lesson should be.
+There's no one specific script you need to follow, just adapt to your child's level.
+4.Keep it fun and positive.
+Make a lesson about connection not correction.
+Avoid judgment, don't bring up past behavior.
+Use humor, silliness and love to make your point.
+5. Practice, practice, practice.
+These lessons will take time and patience.
+Maybe you give the lesson a couple times.
+Maybe you practice a new skill together outside of the lesson for a while.
+Maybe you're playing with dolls and they practice the skill!
+Just remember this isn't a one-and-done thing.
+6.Model.
+Practice what you preach!
+If you're asking your kids to hold a plate with two hands and walk slowly to the table do it yourself.
+If you're asking your kids to talk in the house then avoid yelling.
+They are absorbing your everyday behavior as much as anything else.
 # INFO
 ## === DATES ===
 - 2022-04-02 - First full poop in his living room toilet.  (after restarting his training; Grandma got it partly on many months before)